rackerlabs/support-how-to/content/cloud-sites/modify-your-hosts-file.md

     64.49.219.194 www.domain.com
     64.49.219.194 domain.com

-The following sections provide instructions for locating and editing the hosts file on several operating systems.
-After you add the domain information and save the file, your system begins resolving to the specified IP address.
-After testing is finished, remove these entries.
+The sections in this article provide instructions for locating and editing the hosts file on the operating systems that are listed below:

 -   Windows 8, Windows 7, and Windows Vista
 -   Windows NT, Windows 2000, and Windows XP
 -   Linux
 -   Mac OS X 10.0 through 10.1.5
 -   Mac OS X 10.6 through 10.10

+After you add the domain information and save the file, your system begins resolving to the specified IP address.
+After testing is finished, remove these entries.

 ### Windows 8, Windows 7, and Windows Vista